 Let's get to the last lap.
 Roll out the dough again with the rolling pin on the floured work surface and make a new fold: fold a third towards the center and then the remaining part to close.
 Put the dough back in the refrigerator for at least an hour.

-At this point, the croissant paste is ready and you can roll it out to an inch thick and make croissants, pain au chocolat, svolers, "I'm not going to go Once you have prepared your favorite cakes, brush them with egg yolk mixed with whole milk and let them rise, covered with cling film, until doubling in the oven with light on.
+At this point, the croissant paste is ready and you can roll it out to an inch thick and make croissants, pain au chocolat, svolers, danish.
+Once you have prepared the desserts you prefer, brush them with egg yolk mixed with whole milk and let them rise, covered with cling film, until doubling in the oven with light on.
 Croissants will be ready when they are swollen and soft.
 Brush them again with egg yolk and milk and cook at 210 degrees in a static oven for 5-6 minutes and then at 180 degrees for another 10 minutes or so.